 The most commonly grown crops in Guatemala are coffee, bananas, nutmeg and cane sugar.

-The agricultural sector employs approximately 50% of the country’s workforce and produces some of Guatemala’s largest export products.
-Indeed, the country exports approximately US$ 1.02 billion in bananas annually, which is approximately 8.6% of all exports.
-Additionally, Guatemala exports raw sugar worth US$ 999 million (8.5% of exports) and coffee worth US$ 753 million (6.4% of exports).
+The agricultural sector employs approximately 50% of the country’s workforce and has some of the largest industries in Guatemala.
+Indeed, the country exports approximately USD$1.02 billion in bananas annually, which is approximately 8.6% of all exports.
+Additionally, Guatemala exports raw sugar worth USD$999 million (8.5% of exports) and coffee worth USD$753 million (6.4% of exports).
 These three goods represent the three largest exports leaving Guatemala.

-After fresh produce and other foodstuffs, textiles are the third largest export category with a total value of US$ 1.68 billion.
+After fresh produce and other foodstuffs, textiles are the third largest export category with a total value of USD$1.68 billion.
 Knit sweaters and T-shirts are the most frequently manufactured products within this category.
-Mineral products followed closely with a total value of US$ 1.18 billion.
+Mineral products followed closely with a total value of USD$1.18 billion.

 Service sector in Guatemala

-The service sector is another one of the largest industries in Guatemala.
-It consists of several specific industries, including tourism, healthcare, customer service, financial services, banking, hospitality, communication, and retail.
+The service sector also hosts many of the largest industries in Guatemala.
+It consists of several specific industries, including tourism, healthcare, customer service, financial services, banking, hospitality, communication and retail.
 This sector alone makes up over 60% of Guatemala’s economy.

-Tourism is one of the most influential industries in the service sector, generating $ 1.8 billion in 2008.
+Tourism is one of the most influential industries in the service sector, generating USD$1.8 billion in 2008.
 Guatemala is a popular stop for cruise ships, and the country receives an average of two million tourists annually.
 Visitors explore Guatemala’s beaches and pre-Hispanic ruins.

 Imported goods